cournape/Bento/doc/source/faq.rst

 Why to create a new tool ?
 ==========================

-Toydist is mainly born out of my frustration with distutils while dealing with complex build issues in NumPy and SciPy.
+Bento is mainly born out of my frustration with distutils while dealing with complex build issues in NumPy and SciPy.
 I found distutils poorly documented, being tightly coupled internally, and inflexible.
 Other tools built on top only made it worse by making putting more cruft over distutils instead of fixing it.